Junior High Grades 7-8

 SEE OUR SCHOOL IN ACTION

 We welcome your visit to the Waldorf School of Bend!
 Experience our morning rhythm, and visit a main lesson in each grade.
 After your classroom visits, we are here to discuss Waldorf philosophy, answer questions, and explore whether the Waldorf approach is a fit for your child and your family.
 Because we visit classes in session, adults only please.
 There are other opportunities for your children to visit at our Open Houses.
-We have ongoing enrollment, based on availability, throughout the school year!
+We have ongoing enrollment, based on availability, throughout the school year.
+Our next open house is Tuesday, March 10th at 5pm.
+RSVP today!

 Beginning in autumn, scheduled tours are held on each Tuesday morning beginning at 9:30.
 Tours alternate between our grades and early childhood programs.
 Call Sarah Rucker, Admissions Director, at 541-330-8841 to reserve your spot.